Regional Wasteshed Planning#

 Significant new infrastructure is planned including resource recovery facilities for green waste and construction debris, a convenient trash drop-off site for residents and trash haulers, upgrades to the existing recycling center, and a new landfill in the north part of the county – all without using taxpayer funding!

-All proposed facilities, except the new landfill, would form a new resource recovery center at a familiar and centralized location adjacent to the existing landfill complex (near S. Taft Hill Road & W. Trilby Road).
-Larimer County will continue to host recycling and household hazardous waste drop-off at the new resource recovery center.
-A modern, sanitary landfill would be built on a section of County-owned land in northern Larimer County.
+All proposed facilities, except the new landfill, would form a resource recovery center at a familiar and centralized location adjacent to the existing landfill (near S. Taft Hill Road & W. Trilby Road).